Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver’s Festival du Bois Francophone Festival in Coquitlam 2026

 Festival Schedule

-For an idea of what to expect at the event, below is last year’s Festival du Bois schedule for the Saturday and Sunday.
-(Note: Exact details were subject to change.)
+For an idea of what to expect at the event, below is the 2026 Festival du Bois schedule for Saturday and Sunday.
+(Note: Exact details are subject to change.)

 On the Main Stage/Grand Chapiteau